grisha/mod_python/Doc/pythonapi.rst

    .. note::

-      The behaviour of this method has changed since version 3.0.3.
-In 3.0.3 and prior, this method would block until \var{length} bytes was read.
+      The behavior of this method has changed since version 3.0.3.
+In 3.0.3 and prior, this method would block until *length* bytes was read.